2. Progestin-only birth control pills (“mini-pills”)

 • estrogen-progesterone-androgen combinations.

-More often prescribe drugs of the first group.
+Most often, drugs of the first group are prescribed.
 They contain a conjugated hormone of animal origin (from the urine of mares).
 The most popular drugs: Estrofeminal, Premarin, Hormoplex.
 They should be taken daily at the same time of day for 3 weeks, then a week off.

 1. 1.
-Divina is a Finnish remedy containing estradiol and progestogen.
+Divina is a Finnish remedy containing estradiol and gestagen.

 2. 2.
-Klimonorm - a German drug from Bayer.
+Klimonorm is a German drug from Bayer.
 Contains estradiol and levonorgestrel.

-Three-phase drugs are used constantly (Trisequens, Trisequens forte.)
+Three-phase medications are used constantly (Trisiquens, Trisequens forte.)

 Replacement therapy: contraindications

-There are conditions in which hormone therapy is strictly prohibited:
+There are conditions in which hormonal therapy is strictly prohibited:

 • breast cancer;